Darkfall (Carmody novel): Plot summary

-The Legendsong
+Legendsong

 Underlining the plot of the book is the Legendsong of Keltor.
-This legend states that long ago, the Firstmade (Unykorn) of Keltor was captured by the Chaos spirit so that Lanalor could be with his first love, Shenavyre.
-However Shenavyre had committed suicide when the Unykorn was imprisoned.
+This legend states that long ago, the Firstmade (Unykorn) of Keltor was captured by the Chaos spirit so that Lanalor could be with his first love, Shenavyre, who had committed suicide when the Unykorn was imprisoned.
 Lanalor prophesied that an Unraveller would come to rescue the Unykorn and free Keltor from the Chaos spirit, and told the signs by which the Unraveller would be recognised.
 It is this prophecy that Darkfall protects, and that which the Draaka cult seeks to prove untrue.

-Main Story
+Main story

 Glynn and Ember Flanders, fraternal twin sisters, are holidaying in Greece when Glynn is seemingly swept out to sea and drowned.
-However Glynn finds herself transported to the world of Keltor and rescued from the sea by an Acanthan windwalker, Solen.
+Glynn finds herself transported to the world of Keltor and rescued from the sea by an Acanthan windwalker, Solen.
 Feigning amnesia, she gradually deciphers this new world where some can fly and others see prophetic visions.
 As she lives with Solen on Acantha and works in the mine, she learns the independent Isle of Darkfall and its once esteemed sisterhood of soulweavers are falling from favour with the rulers of Keltor, and that Solen is far more involved in the world’s politics than he tries to appear.
 Unfortunately, with her athletic build and independence, Glynn is often mistaken as a myrmidon, the Amazon-like women who are the sworn protectors of the soulweavers.

 Unbeknownst to Glynn, Ember, who is dying of brain cancer and half blind, is also transported to Keltor in her attempt to save Glynn from drowning.
 She is rescued by a kiss from the manbeast Ronaall, seemingly in a vision.
 The Soulweaver Alene and her myrmidon protectors Feyt and Tareed find her, who privately suspect Ember is the long-awaited "Unraveller", given her strong physical similarity to Shenavyre and the prophecy.
-However Ember has amnesia, and very gradually begins to remember her past as she lives with them in the palace on Ramidan.
+Ember, now amnesiac, very gradually begins to remember her past as she lives with them in the palace on Ramidan.